braydio/RSAssistant/README.md

   - Command prefix is `..`
     - Eg: *`..brokerwith arqq`* lists all brokers with position in ARQQ
   - List all commands with *`..help`*
-  -   *all commands listed do not all work all the way yet, please enjoy responsibly* :)

 - **Excel Log with Automatic Updates**:
-  - Currently logs for Fidelity, Webull, Fennel, Robinhood, Public, BBAE, Vanguard, Schwab, Chase.
+  - Currently logs for Fidelity, Webull, Fennel, Robinhood, Public, BBAE, Vanguard, Schwab, Chase, Tradier, Firstrade and any of the other ones in auto-rsa that I might be forgetting.
-  - Setup instructions per excel file
+  - Map account names in Account Details sheet of the Excel log and run the `..updatemapping` and `..updatelog` commands and it will begin logging
   - Can also send order details in bulk by saving order details down in manual_order_entry.txt in the provided format and run command '..todiscord'

 # ToDo
-  - Link changes in accounts_mapping.json to excel log
-  - Update excel.example for new mappings
-  - Reformat account summary commands to not be such a massive text wall
+  - Clean account summary command prints
   - Clean up all the non-working code from (mainly watch_utils.py)
   - Debug discord command ..brokerlist *broker* to see where this robot learned to count